Zyleree/Zyleree/README.md

 # Network and Backend Developer

 ## About Me
 I am the Founder and CEO of Viola Network (violanetwork.com).
 I possess extensive experience as a network and backend developer, proficient in Node.js, Java, SQL, Perl, Ruby, HTML (with a little CSS), and JavaScript.
 I am currently expanding my skillset by learning Go.
-My online presence is as follows:

-- Discord: zyleree
-- Twitter: @Zyleree

 ## Skills
 - **Node.js**: Experienced in building scalable and efficient backend applications using Node.js and its associated frameworks and libraries.